Glaciers and Ice Ages in Virginia

 Source: US Geological Survey (USGS), The National Map

 Another possibility is that the high rate of icebergs calving off the front of the ice sheet was triggered by intermittent advances and retreats of the ice sheet, known to scientists as Heinrich Events.
-Surges of icebergs flating as far south as Florida could have been caused by warming of the ocean at the ice sheet edge, due to disruptions in the flow patterns of the Atlantic meridional overturning circulation (AMOC) and North Atlantic deep water (NADW).
+Surges of icebergs floating as far south as Florida could have been caused by warming of the ocean at the ice sheet edge, due to disruptions in the flow patterns of the Atlantic meridional overturning circulation (AMOC) and North Atlantic deep water (NADW).

 Six "Heinrich Events" during the Wisconsin stage have been identified by layers of ice-rafted debris.
 On an average of every 5,000–6,000 years, these Heinrich events lasted about 500 years.
 The first Paleo-Indians camping on Virginia's Atlantic Ocean shoreline would have seen icebergs stranded and floating offshore 18,000-15,000 years ago during Heinrich Event 1.

-Today the scour lines are 557 feet-1,246 feet deep, but the glaciers did not have to be large enough for their keel to reach those depths.
-At the time the glaciers flowed south, water levels were roughly 400 feet lower.
 The icebergs dug trenches into the sediments as much as 60 feet deep.
 That depth suggests some icebergs plowed into ridges on the ocean bottom and became stuck in place, then melted partially and floated away.9

 Warmer, wetter climate led to a transformation of the pattern of plants and animals in Virginia.
-Species such as spruce and fir trees that prospered in cold, dry settings disappeared, or managed to survive primarily on the mountain ridges.
-The Eastern deciduous forest expanded from refugia in stream valleys, Oaks, hickories, and other broad-leaved plants expanded into the lands once occupied by a:11
+Spruce and fir trees that prospered together with oaks and pines in cold, dry settings disappeared, or managed to survive primarily on the mountain ridges.
+The river birches and alders which could survive in the warmer climate remained in stream valleys, but some birch species retreated to just the colder mountains.

 ...park-like forest of spruce, fir, jack pine, alder, and birch spaced far apart, with a carpet of grasses and scattered woody shrubs underneath.